usnistgov/hyperspy_tutorial/instructions/index.rst

 window open in the background).

 Congratulations!
 You should now be ready for the tutorial.
-If you ran into any trouble, please try to arrive on Sunday morning a bit early, and we will get you up and running.
+If you ran into any trouble, please `contact Josh <mailto:joshua.taillon@nist.gov>`_ prior to the workshop, and he'll help get you up and running.

 Getting Help